sshaw/export-pull-requests/README.md

 The provided URL must point the API endpoint, not the user-facing site.
 For GitHub this is `http(s)://YOUR-SITE/api/v3`.

 ### Bitbucket

+**Due to [various issues with the Bitbucket gem](https://github.com/sshaw/export-pull-requests/issues/26) support for Bitbucket requires using a Ruby version < 3 and manually installing the Bitbucket library via `gem install bitbucket_rest_api`.**

+**Alternatively, on a Ruby version < 3 you can run: gem install export-pull-requests -v=0.3.7**

 You can use [app passwords](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html) for the API token.
 Just provide your token info in `bitbucket_username:app_password` format: